marcdlc-cs/marcdlc-cs.github.io/_pages/projects/networksec/macfilter.md

 <br>

-### 📄 Task 3: Perform a ping test to trigger mac filtering
+### 📄 Task 3: Perform a ping test to trigger MAC filtering

 PC0 will ping PC1.
 This will trigger the switch port to shut down as it violates the MAC filtering rule.
 The switch sees that traffic is coming from PC0 which does not match the MAC address of PC1, forcing it to shut down the its port.